I Lay Down My Life for You

 I Lay Down My Life for You (stylized in all caps) is the fifth studio album by American rapper and record producer JPEGMafia.
 It was released on August 1, 2024, through AWAL.
 It features guest appearances from Vince Staples, Denzel Curry, and Buzzy Lee, with additional contributions from frequent collaborator FreakyMafiaCult.
-The deluxe version, subtitled as The Director's Cut, was released on February 3, 2025, adding 14 new tracks.
-The album was released to positive critical reception.
+A deluxe version, the Director's Cut, was released on February 3, 2025, adding fourteen additional tracks.